-International Cooperation Section members assist in planning the fellows itinerary and schedule while in the United States, serving as hosts or host institutions for the fellow, and providing mentorship opportunities during the annual meeting.
-The 2019 fellowship will conclude with the MLA annual meeting in Chicago, Illinois.
+International Cooperation Caucus members assist in planning the fellow's itinerary and schedule while in the United States, serving as hosts or host institutions for the fellow, and providing mentorship opportunities during the annual conference .

-- The applicant must have both an undergraduate degree and a master's level library degree.
+- have both an undergraduate degree and a master's level library degree.
 The latter requirement may be waived.
-(Transcripts or a copy of your diploma and grades for courses taken at both the undergraduate and graduate levels should be sent at the same time as the application.)

-- The applicant must be working or preparing to work in a health science library in his or her own country.
+- be working or preparing to work in a health science library in their own country.

-- The applicant must be a citizen or permanent resident of a country other than the United States or Canada.
+- be a citizen or permanent resident of a country other than the United States or Canada.

 - The applicant is not required to be a member of MLA.

-- Brief essay in English (no more than 500 words) that discusses the following:
+- an essay in English (no more than 500 words) that discusses the following:

 - the state of development of health sciences libraries in your country;

 - the library in which you are employed and your duties there;

 - what you envision accomplishing through the Cunningham Memorial International Fellowship and a specific experience that might fulfill these expectations;

 - and your ability to live alone, function in a foreign setting, and travel in unfamiliar surroundings.

 - Video, as well as, a typed transcript, responding to the questions.